Transfer function interpolation remainder formula of rational Krylov subspace methods: The error formula of the one-sided projection method

 where

 with $\bigwedge_{\rm one}(\lambda)=\prod_{i=1}^{2l}(\lambda-\lambda_i)$ be the monic characteristic polynomial of $(V^HEV)^{-1}V^HAV$.

 \end{theorem}

-We observe $G_{\rm one}(\lambda)$ has the similar form like (\ref{eqn:G_two_form}) in the two-sided projection.
-The main difference is that: The order of the reduced system by the two-sided projection is $l$, while the one-sided projection gets $2l$.
-In comparison to the numerical quadrature, it is quite comprehensible.
-To acquire higher degree of accuracy, one approach is to use Gauss quadrature (two-sided projection method, cf. Section \ref{subsect:Guass_quadrature_H_hat}), while another approach is to use higher interpolating polynomials (one-sided projection method).
+We observe $G_{\rm one}(\lambda)$ has a similar form to $G_{\rm two}(\lambda)$ in (\ref{eqn:G_two_form}), which is formed in the two-sided projection method.
+The primary difference is that the order of the reduced system obtained by the two-sided projection is $l$, while the one-sided projection yields $2l$.
+In comparison to the numerical quadrature, it is readily comprehensible.
+To attain the degree of precision $2l-1$, it is possible to employ Gauss quadrature (two-sided projection method, cf. Section \ref{subsect:Hermitian_remainder_lambda}), or alternatively, to utilize an interpolating polynomial of degree $2l-1$ to perform the integral (one-sided projection method, cf. Section~\ref{sect:one_sided_error_formula_section}).
+This phenomenon has also been observed in numerical experiments (cf. Section \ref{sect:numerical_experiments}).